Birot Kalan Union Council

 Birote Kalan is one of the 51 union councils of Abbottabad District in the Khyber-Pakhtunkhwa province of Pakistan.
-According to the 2023 census it has a total population of 16,218 of which 7,968 are make and 8,250 female.
+According to the 2023 census it has a total population of 16,218 of which 7,968 are male and 8,250 female.

 Etymology

 The name of the union council Birote means "the land of wrestlers".
 The words khurd and kalan ("little" and "big") are administrative terms taken from Persian language dating back to Mughal times, to differentiate two areas with the same name based on their size relative to each other.
 Birote Khurd hence means "little Birote".